metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 Keenan Allen making a tough catch for a touchdown.

 I just realized the Staley-style of defense is perfectly suited to stop zone runs from popping off.
 Had I realized this , I would have simply stepped back from making a pick on this game.

 Worth keeping in mind that the Bengals have inactivated two of their starting offensive linemen today.
 Interesting....

 I'm starting to feel silly taking a game where level of effort was clearly going to come into question for the home team.
 On top of that, the system disadvantage as well as the injuries along their offensive line should have scared me off this game.

 On another note, it's good to see the Chargers commit so much more to the deep ball.
 All their touchdowns in the first half came off a big play.
 It looks very likely that once all is said and done this week, Justin Herbert will come out as the quarterback throwing for the most intended air yards this week.

+***

+## Patriots @ Bills

+In this windy weather and their heavy formations, the Patriots have made it so obvious they want to run the ball.
+And yet...they're still able to run the ball just fine, amazingly enough.
+The Bills have serious issues defending trains through the C gap.